Barszczu121/Barszczu121/README.md

 HI.
 Im Barszczu.
 -------------------------------------------------------------------------------------------------
-Interested in etical hacking and pentesting
+Interested in ethical hacking and pentesting
 -------------------------------------------------------------------------------------------------
 My Computer and Programming skills: